 6. Create a Slimming Silhouette

 Contrary to popular belief, skinny white jeans can be slimming.
 Wear all white to look tall, long and lean.
 To keep a monochromatic outfit from looking boring, be sure to vary fabrics, textures and slightly different shades of white.
 Mix it up.

 7. Mind Your Shoes

-Wearing a heel or a pointy-toe flat in nude, metallic or white will make your legs appear longer.
+Wearing nude, metallic or white heels or flat shoes will make your legs appear longer.
 A pointy toe elongates more than a rounded toe.
 If you wear a dark or bright-colored shoe with white pants, you break that long, lean line, and you’ll look shorter and heavier.

 Flesh tone underwear gives you the most invisible coverage.
 Check yourself in a full-length mirror before you go out to be sure you don’t have any panty lines.
 The bulging flesh under white pants makes you look heavy.
 I recommend Vanishing Edge panties by Soma.
 They are excellent for eliminating panty lines.